behavure/behavure-docs/src/content/docs/edge_iq/product_integrations/16-ms-sentinel.md

 draft: false
 ---

-Lyftdata supports reading from and writing to Microsoft Sentinel
+Edge IQ supports reading from and writing to Microsoft Sentinel

 :::note
-The Lyftdata UI is designed to be self explaining and already documents all possible configuration parameters.
+The Edge IQ UI is designed to be self explaining and already documents all possible configuration parameters.
 All published features are available while we are working on this web documentation.
-Please [ask us](https://community.lyftdata.com/) for direct support
+Please [ask us](https://community.behavure.ai/) for direct support
 :::

-### Configure Lyftdata to read data from Microsoft Sentinel
+### Configure Edge IQ to read data from Microsoft Sentinel

-Add Lyftdata input **azure-blob** or **s3** to a job and configure:
+Add Edge IQ input **azure-blob** or **s3** to a job and configure:

-### Configure Lyftdata to write data to Microsoft Sentinel
+### Configure Edge IQ to write data to Microsoft Sentinel

-Add Lyftdata output **azure-blob**, **gcs**, **s3** or **http-post** to a job and configure:
+Add Edge IQ output **azure-blob**, **gcs**, **s3** or **http-post** to a job and configure: